 The public has indicated the condition of Missouri's existing roadway system should be one of the state's highest priorities.
-Currently, 1,966 (47 major) structures are in poor condition, 4,686 (97 major) structures are in fair condition and 3,719 (64 major) structures are in good condition.
+Currently, 1,914 (48 major) structures are in poor condition, 4,873 (99 major) structures are in fair condition and 3,589 (62 major) structures are in good condition.

-Statewide, the number of structures in poor condition dramatically decreased over the last five years and the number of structures in good condition moderately improved up until 2011.
-These improvements were heavily impacted by the Safe & Sound Bridge Improvement Program that was completed in 2012, and by the increased construction program that resulted from the passage of Amendment 3 in 2004.
-It should be noted that while the number of poor-condition bridges dropped by 713 over this five-year period, the number in good condition only increased by 276.
-The number in fair condition increased by 473 over this period which is reflective of MoDOT's aging bridge population with many structures at the point where they need minor maintenance or rehabilitation.
-With the decrease in funds available for the construction program, continued improvements in the number of structures in poor condition is unlikely.
+Statewide, the number of structures in poor condition has dramatically decreased over the last five years, but the rate of decline is slowing down.
+The number of structures in good condition moderately improved through 2011 but has started to decline over the last two years.
+Improvements in these numbers were heavily impacted by the Safe and Sound Bridge Improvement Program that was completed in 2012, and by the increased construction program that resulted from the passage of Amendment 3 in 2004.
+The recent decline in good bridges can be attributed to MoDOT's reduced construction program as the result of funding constraints.
+It should be noted that while the number of poor-condition bridges dropped by 572 over this five-year period, the number in good condition has only decreased by 44.
+The number in fair condition has significantly increased by 587 over this period which is reflective of MoDOT's aging bridge population with many structures at the point where they need minor maintenance or rehabilitation.
+With the decrease in funds available for the construction program, continued improvements in the number of structures in poor condition is very unlikely.

-For major bridges, the number of structures in the poor category has been dropping over the last five years because of an aggressive focus on these structures in the STIP, but despite a significant investment in major bridges, the number of structures in good condition generally dropped over the five-year period while the number in fair condition significantly increased.
-Work on major bridges is very expensive with simple rehabilitations costing \$10 to \$20 million and replacements ranging from \$20 million to \$200 million.
-With a greatly reduced construction program and potential problems with matching federal funds in 2020, significant future improvements in the condition of major bridges are unlikely.
+For major bridges, the number of structures in the poor category has generally been dropping over the last five years because of an aggressive focus on these structures in the STIP, but despite a significant investment in major bridges, the number of structures in good condition generally dropped over the five-year period while the number in fair condition significantly increased.
+Work on major bridges is very expensive with rehabilitations costing \$10 to \$20 million and replacements ranging from \$20 million to \$200 million.
+With a greatly reduced construction program and the inability to fully match federal funds in 2017, significant future improvements in the condition of major bridges are very unlikely.